Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Limitation and Future Work

 Second, additional model comparisons may be necessary to provide a more comprehensive evaluation of segmentation approaches.
 While SwinUNETR and VM-UNet demonstrated superior performance, other architectures excel in certain perspectives.
-For example, MedSAM enables universal medical image segmentation with zero-shot capabilities\citep{Ma2023SegmentImages}.
-The self-supervised few-shot semantic segmentation can be used for a limited number of labels\citep{Ouyang2022Self-SupervisedSegmentation}.
+For example, MedSAM enables universal medical image segmentation with zero-shot capabilities\cite{Ma2023SegmentImages}.
+Zhu \textit{et al.} propose MedSAM-2 to perform medical segmentation tasks as a video object tracking problem\cite{Zhu2024Medical2}.
+The self-supervised few-shot semantic segmentation can be used for a limited number of labels\cite{Ouyang2022Self-SupervisedSegmentation}.
+However, many of these approaches rely on real-time user input or manual corrections, which diverges from the goal of this study—to assess whether widely adopted deep learning models can autonomously produce clinically reliable results.
 A broader comparison across multiple deep learning models could offer more insights into the trade-offs between performance, efficiency, and generalizability.
+The proposed model should also be validated from an external dataset, especially acquired from multiple OCT devices.
+To the best of our knowledge, there are currently no public datasets available with a comprehensive layer and fluid segmentation from severe DR patients.
+To advance benchmarking and promote the development of robust and generalizable segmentation models, greater efforts from the research community are needed to share diverse, well-annotated datasets.

 Third, this study's cross-sectional nature limits its ability to track disease progression over time.
-Longitudinal studies would provide better insights into how retinal layer thickness evolves in DR. For example, several studies report RNFL/GCL thinning during the progression of DR, which has become one of the most important preclinical biomarkers for DR severity evaluation\citep{Bhaskaran2023StudyTomography}\citep{Oshitari2009ChangesDiabetes.}\citep{Park2011EarlyTomography.}.
+Longitudinal studies would provide better insights into how retinal layer thickness evolves in DR. For example, several studies report RNFL/GCL thinning during the progression of DR, which has become one of the most important preclinical biomarkers for DR severity evaluation\cite{Bhaskaran2023StudyTomography, Oshitari2009ChangesDiabetes., Park2011EarlyTomography.}.
 Additionally, while the sample size is sufficient to detect significant differences, it may limit the generalizability of the findings.
 A larger dataset encompassing a broader range of DR severities and treatment histories could provide more robust conclusions.
 In our study, no significant RNFL thickness difference is found between the NPDR and PDR groups.
 Fig \ref{fig:thickness_plot} shows explicit GCL+IPL thinning of PDR in terms of the mean and interquartile range, but only the NI sector exhibits marginal significance($p=0.058$).
 Expanding the cohort to include more diverse patient populations may help improve the applicability of the findings across different clinical settings.

 Fourth, the lack of a detailed NPDR severity grading system may limit the ability to distinguish early, intermediate, and severe NPDR stages.
 Different NPDR severities likely exhibit distinct retinal layer changes, and a more granular classification system could enhance the understanding of DR progression.
 Future studies should explore integrating severity-based stratification to assess how thickness variations differ across NPDR subtypes.
 To our best knowledge, most DR grading datasets with public access focus on fundus color images like Messidor\footnote{https://www.adcis.net/en/third-party/messidor/} and DRTiD\footnote{https://github.com/FDU-VTS/DRTiD}.
 Additional efforts are needed to investigate the OCT image associated with DR severity levels, which are precisely determined using corresponding fundus images.